Sber Discovered Over 200 Groups of Fraudsters Renting Accounts for Cold Calls

 In 2024, the service processed more than a billion incoming calls.
 In the first five months of 2025, the number of processed calls increased by 30% compared to the same period last year.

-Kuznetsov also said that about two million Russians are involved in dropper activities, many of whom are unaware of this.
+Kuznetsov also said that about two million Russians are involved in dropper activities, many of whom are unaware of it.
 Large banks, including Sber, are fighting droppers.
-However, these criminals move to other financial organizations where their activities go unnoticed.
+However, these criminals move to other financial institutions where their activities go unnoticed.

 Read more on the topic:

-Who are droppers and why are they actively fighting them: a detailed analysis
+Who are droppers and why are they being actively fought: a detailed analysis

 Belarusians are lured into dropping under the pretext of business trips to Russia